-In light of the competition for places, the purpose of shortlisting is to provide time, during the December interview window in Oxford, to guarantee that all shortlisted applicants receive at least two interviews.
+In light of the competition for places, the purpose of shortlisting is to provide time, during the December interview window, to guarantee that all shortlisted applicants receive at least two interviews.
 There was a substantial increase in applications this year, which meant that some applicants who might have been shortlisted in previous years were not shortlisted this year.
-Additional applicants were shortlisted this year to allow the Opportunity Oxford scheme to run, but these were additions to the shortlist and did not displace anyone.